 - Commercial eviction protection: the Alberta government has introduced legislation to ensure commercial tenants will not face rent increases or be evicted for non-payment of rent due to COVID-19.

-- Small business grant program: the Alberta government is providing eligible small businesses and non-profits to access up to $5,000 to help with relaunch costs.
+- Alberta SME Relaunch Grant: the Alberta government is providing eligible small businesses and non-profits to access up to $5,000 to help with relaunch costs.
 This will be a one-time direct cash payment.
 Applications for the program are now open here.
-Applications will remain open until August 31 or for 4 weeks following the start of Phase 3 - whichever is later.
+Applications will remain open until 4 weeks following the start of Phase 3.